14 Top Attractions & Things to Do in Niagara Falls, NY

 Niagara Gorge Trail in Whirlpool State Park, Niagara Falls, NY

 The American Falls Gorge Trail (moderate) can only be accessed via the Railway Trail, extending along the water upstream to the Rainbow Bridge.
-It is about one mile round trip and offers great views of the Schoellkopf Power Station.
+It is about a one-mile round trip and offers great views of the Schoellkopf Power Station.

 View of Niagara River from Devil's Hole State Park